alexfox246/Customer-Churn-Analysis/README.md

 Customers who fall into more than one of these categories churn at dramatically higher rates.

-### Key takeaways
+# Key insights
-- Tenure Group is the strongest single predictor of churn Customers in their first year of subscribing churn at a rate of 47.44%.
+- Tenure Group is the strongest single predictor of churn
+Customers in their first year of subscribing churn at a rate of 47.44%.

 - Payment method strongly influences churn
-Manual payment methods adds friction and correlates with churn.
+Manual payment methods (especially electronic check) adds friction and correlates with churn.
 Shifting customrs to automatic payment methods is a low-cost, high-impact retention strategy.

+- Customers on month to month contracts paying high and medium monthly charges churn at significantly high rates

 - Combined churn analysis shows that churn is driven by multiple overlapping risk factors, not single variables